Birch Trees: A Planting & Care Guide

 3. Planting: Plant the cuttings in pots filled with a mix of peat and perlite or sand, ensuring at least two nodes are buried in the soil.
 Keep the soil moist and cover the pot with a plastic bag to maintain high humidity.

 Growing River birch trees can be a rewarding experience, offering both aesthetic and environmental benefits.
-By choosing the right location, providing proper care and maintenance, you can ensure the health and longevity of your trees.
+By choosing the right location and providing proper care and maintenance, you can ensure the health and longevity of your trees.
 Whether you're drawn to their distinctive bark, vibrant foliage, or ecological value, river birches make a beautiful addition to any landscape.

 Shop Our River Birch Trees